Maxwell1126/Daily-Orders-App/README.md

 ## Acknowledge

-- I would like to thank Chris Black, my instructor at Prime, for all of his support over the whole of my time at prime, and for helping me get to this project to the point in just a two week time period.
+- I would like to thank Chris Black, my instructor at Prime, for all of his support over the whole of my time at prime, and for helping me get this project to this point in just a two week time period.
 - I would additionally like to thank Kris Szfranski and Ally Boyd.
 - Thanks to my cohort, Zaurak, and all my peers at Prime.